Where to place the period (full stop) – in academic writing

 Abraham (1989) said that “the phenomenon was subject to study by researchers.”

-Again, here the full stop or period should be placed before the end quotation mark because the sentence is a full and grammatical sentence.
+Again, here the full stop or period is placed before the end quotation mark because the sentence is a full and grammatical sentence.

 Abraham said that the “phenomenon was subject to study by researchers”.

-The full stop here is placed after the end quotation mark because technically the sentence quoted cannot stand on its own: it is not a grammatical complete sentence.
+The full stop here is placed after the end quotation mark because technically the sentence quoted cannot stand on its own: it is not a grammatically complete sentence.

 In this example, the article “the” was taken away, thus making the sentence incomplete.

 When the sentence is not complete and cannot grammatically stand alone, the full stop or period must be placed after the closing quote mark.